schism-dev/RiverMeshTools/RiverMapper/Scripts/README.md

-The scripts under this foder are not core functions of RiverMapper, but useful for various pre- and post-processing.
+The scripts under this folder are not core functions of RiverMapper, but useful for various pre- and post-processing.